hanaDemma/TellCo-Telecom-Analysis-Week-2/notebooks/README.md

 - Bivariate Analysis: Explore relationships between two variables.
 - Correlation Analysis: Identify correlations between different features.
 - Dimensionality Reduction: Apply techniques like PCA if needed for analysis.
-# 4. Experience Analytics
-- Aggregate, per customer:
-   - Average TCP retransmission
-   - Average RTT
-   - Handset type
-   - Average throughput
-- Compute & list 10 of the top, bottom, and most frequent:
-    - TCP values in the dataset.
-    - RTT values in the dataset.
-    - Throughput values in the dataset.

 # How to Use
 - Clone the Repository: